jhrmnn/pyberny/docs/api.rst

 .. autodata:: berny.coords.angstrom

-    Can be imported directly as :py:data:`berny.angstrom`.
+    Can be imported directly as :data:`berny.angstrom`.

 .. autofunction:: optimize